AdrienFabre/CV/README.md

 As a software developer, being an Analitical Thinker and Learning from Diversity helped me to listen deeply my collaborators and to make sense of complex systems quickly.
 Having self-funded my journey, I almost always worked and studied, I could have meetings during the day with Oxford Business School MBA students, and on the evening I was working with people from low wage European countries trying to climb the social ladder.
 This diversity enriched my perspectives, it enabled me to quickly understand the big picture as well as the details of a situation.
 Collaborators in various projects highlighted my abilities to research, to analyze data, to make decisions, to think critically, to be creative and to communicate efficiently thanks to this understanding.

 - Feedback - Krzysztof Balejko - Student at Makers - Paring: "Adrien starts each of his projects with careful planing and I was invited to join in before both bowling and front-end API challenges.
-During the process Adrien has demonstrated his abilities of modelling user interaction.
-We have used Realtime Board during both sessions for diagraming and general brainstorming."
+During the process Adrien has demonstrated his abilities of modelling user interaction."

 - Feedback - Dan Groze - Student at Makers - Collaborated on the final project: "I like that you always start tackling a problem with lots of planning, you are a master at diagramming and modelling.
 This helped all our team during our final project to understand our task better.